littlefs-project/littlefs/README.md

 class.

 [littlefs-fuse](https://github.com/geky/littlefs-fuse) - A [FUSE](https://github.com/libfuse/libfuse)
 wrapper for littlefs.
-The project allows you to mount littlefs directly in a Linux machine.
+The project allows you to mount littlefs directly on a Linux machine.
 Can be useful for debugging littlefs if you have an SD card handy.